 Simple English definitions for legal terms

-Read a random definition: consolidation loan
+Read a random definition: consent clause

 The Jones Act is a law that helps American ships and sailors.
 It says that ships that travel between American ports must be owned by Americans and have American sailors working on them.
 If a sailor gets hurt while working on a ship, they can sue their employer for compensation.
 The Jones Act also gives sailors the right to a trial by jury if they decide to sue.